 Your project for the class must include original analysis of some kind of primary data.
 This is perhaps the most crucial section of the proposal, because in it you must convince the reader that you have 1) thought out what is an appropriate means to answering your question, 2) done enough research to establish what primary and secondary resources out there exist and can contribute to your topic, and 3) examined these resources thoroughly enough to have determined that they are sufficient to investigate your question.
+This section should cover two things: What are your primary data and your research design/ methodology?
+Why are this data and design appropriate (and what are some limitations)?

 It is expected that the primary data analysis will be of small scale; I am more concerned that you take the time to develop a thoughtful and effective research design than that you spend a lot of time collecting data.
 Convince us that your research design and methods directly answer your question, and are feasible.
 Make sure to explain/ justify all of your research design and data selection decisions, such as, why these cases?
 These interviewees?
 This sample of newspaper articles?
-How will you be analyzing the primary materials?
-What will you be looking for?
-Will you have a coding scheme?

-In addition to explaining your research design and proposed methods, and identifying your data sources, please also include a Timetable/ Workplan as an appendix, that is, a brief schedule of when you will accomplish the remaining work for the paper, such as primary data analysis, reading the secondary literature, and writing.
+Finally, please also include a Timetable/ Workplan as an appendix, that is, a brief schedule of when you will accomplish the remaining work for the paper, such as primary data collection, data analysis, reading the secondary literature, and writing.